 Epsom salts contain magnesium, which is essential for the plant to grow well and produce fruit.
 Giving lemon trees Epsom salts is one way to deliver magnesium to your plants.
-You can mix them through water and water it onto the tree roots in spring.
+You can mix them through water and water it onto the tree roots in spring or as a foliar spray.
 Signs of magnesium deficiency include yellowing leaves, slow growth and the fruits are not forming well.

 This article will explore how to use Epsom salts on lemon trees for strong growth and good fruit production.